 In a recent example, when Gujarat government launched a scheme called Mukhyamantri Yuva Swavlamban Yojana -to help 10th pass students to get monetary assistance for enrollment in higher studies - students and parents found it difficult to apply for the scheme on government website, mistakenly they started to send necessary documents on theindianiris.com (a dedicated website for all the government policies and schemes).
 It showed that government is not fully aware of ground reality and they don't have proper mechanism to reach the beneficiaries.
 Indian government has shown tremendous success when the goal is collectively shared.
-India's elections which is sometimes termed as "an undocumented wonder" (a term coined by former Chief Election Commissioner S.Y.
-Quarishi) - largely error free collective action with much less political interference and coordinated administration, makes this grand democratic event a success.
-India also adequately dealt with natural catastrophes in the past.
-The government also adequately tackled several diseases such as polio, malaria and HIV when the target was well publicized and clear.
-So the question arises why India can deal with natural catastrophes, elections and diseases so successfully but fails to implement a scheme.
-Almost 72% of the rural households in a survey held in 2011 for 7 states (carried out by Pratham/ASER in partnership with UNDP), were not aware about the India's largest flagship program MGNREGS.
-It clearly shows that the government fails in creating an aware atmosphere where people know what the government is doing for them.
-If small schemes were surveyed, it might have produced more disappointing results.
+India's elections which is sometimes termed as "an undocumented wonder" (a term coined by former Chief Election interference and coordinated administration, makes this grand democratic event a success, India also adequately dealt with natural catastrophes in the past.
+The government also adequately dear several diseases such as polic malaria and HIV when the target was well publicized and successfully but fails to implement a scheme.
+Almost 72% of the rural households in a survey held about the India's largest flagship program MGNREGS.
+It clearly shows that the government fails in schemes were surveyed, it might have produced more disappointing results.

-7.2.Possible Remedies
+2 Possible Remedies

 Indian government spends nearly Rs.
-2 Lakh Cr on 100 flagship programs focused on range of public services and among them 10 big flagship programs like MNREGS and Sarva Shiksha Abhimanyu and other similar schemes - which accounts for 90% of the resources.
-So there are 90 other small programs which soak up administrative capacity which significantly affects in the implementation of bigger schemes.
-The policies are made in ministries but implemented at state, district and village level and the administrator may not know about every scheme implemented in his/her district.
-So removing the small schemes to better focus on larger schemes can improve the administrators in executing.
+2 Lakh Cr on 100 flagship programs focused on range of public services and among them 10 big flagship programs like MNREGS and Sarva Shiksha other small programs which soak up administrative capacity which significantly affects in the implementation of bigger schemes.
+The policies are made in ministries but implemented at state, his/her district and village level and the administrator may not know about every scheme implemented in administrators in executing.
 Secondly, the schemes can be tailor made as per the local conditions.
-Some states like Tamil Nadu, Kerala, and Gujarat and to some extent Maharashtra have been successful in implementing healthcare schemes but other states like Bihar, Orissa and other states not.
-There is a need of better coordination among centre and state governments and may be customized policies may work better than homogenous ones in some states.
-And lastly, there is a need of better coordination among private entities, community, civil society, NGOs and government in designing a public policy in order to improve the transparency, quality and effectiveness of a policy or scheme.
+Some states like Tamil Nadu.
+Kerala, and Gujarat and to some extent Maharashtra have been not.
+There is a need of better coordination among centre and state governments and may be need of better coordination among private entities, community, civil society, NGOs and government in designing a public policy in order to improve the transparency, quality and effectiveness of a policy or scheme.